Wookappa/mtg-set-downloader-binder/README.md

 ## Scripts

 - `MTG_Set_ScryfallDownloader.py`: This script enables you to download card images for a specific Magic: The Gathering set from the Scryfall API.
 It prompts the user to enter the set code and SSL verification preference, then proceeds to download the card images into the `art` directory within the repository.
 The script relies on the Scryfall API for accessing card data.
+- This script allows you also to download card images from a list of cards specified in a text file.
+It reads the card names, set codes, and card numbers from the file and retrieves the corresponding card data and images from the Scryfall API.
+The downloaded images are saved in the `art/CardsList` directory.

+Binder_Generator.py: Generates an HTML page that represents a card binder for the

 - `Binder_Generator.py`: Generates an `.HTML` page that represents a card binder for the Magic: The Gathering cards downloaded using the MTG Set Scryfall Downloader script.
 The generated HTML file, named `binder.html`, provides a visual representation of the downloaded cards, organized in a grid-like format.
 It includes interactive features such as image previews, pagination, and navigation buttons to browse through the card collection.